zextras/tech-doc/source/suite/powerstore.rst

 #.
 Once the Centralized Volume has been created, you need to copy the
    Centralized Volume's configuration from the first server to all mailbox servers and add it to the volume list.
-To do so, on all other mailbox server run the command
+To do so, on all other mailbox server run the commands:

    .. code:: console